-Dr. Bobby J. Smith II will have two articles featured in the 7th Edition of An Annotated Bibliography on Structural Racism Present in the U.S.
+Two articles authored by Dr. Bobby J. Smith II are featured in the 7th Edition of An Annotated Bibliography on Structural Racism Present in the U.S. Food System (January 2020) by the Michigan State University Center for Regional Food Systems.

 - Standards and Signification Between Jazz and Fusion: Miles Davis and "I Fall in Love Too Easily," 1963-1970In an article published in the journal Jazz Perspectives, John Paul Meyers analyzes the performances of Miles Davis at a key moment in the 1960s: when Davis was straddling the post-bop, free jazz, and fusion styles.